barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 6. <a name="footnote_6"></a>Being placed under sanctions goes beyond financial transactions.
 Any part of the [US infrastructure][45] from SWIFT message processing to mail servers etc is blocked for entities considered adversaries.
 And this can increasingly be anyone.
+7. <a name="footnote_7"></a>The mandate is the equivalent of C declaring "Please allow A to take (debit) from my account in PurpleBank every X days and deposit it in her account in GreenBank".
+8. <a name="footnote_8"></a>In a "normal" push payment it is first debit (from the payer) and then credit (to the payee).
+In direct debit, it is first credit (to the payee) and then debit (from the payer), or at the very least these 2 happening almost in parallel.
+9. <a name="footnote_9"></a>Full disclosure: I am an employee of GoCardless, an online direct debit provider, at the time of writing this article.
+10. <a name="footnote_10"></a>Debit and credit cards have no practical difference in this discussion.
+11. <a name="footnote_11"></a>This used to be exclusively the remit of the Acquiring banks.
+But as technology and terminals started becoming more advanced, it becomes harder and harder for "generalists" (as the banks are) to compete.
+Hence the rise of dedicated processors.
+12. <a name="footnote_12"></a>When mentioning 'Apple' in this section, I refer to Apple, Google, Samsung,...